fetchai/jenesis/docs/getting-started.md

 # Getting Started
-There are multiple commands integrated intohaulthat allow you to perform a variety of tasks, these commands are:
+There are multiple commands integrated into haul that allow you to perform a variety of tasks, these commands are:
 * new
 * init
+* add
+* compile
 * deploy
-* compile
 * shell
 * keys